Lifestyle Social Issues

 Types of Vegetarian Sushi

 Rice seasoned with salt and vinegar is a pretty good base for a vegan meal.
 However, to make vegan sushi, the trick is to replace the fish with fish-free fillings and toppings.
 You can make sushi out of almost any food you can think of.
-But these are some of the typical vegan sushi offerings that you can find at restaurants or make at home.
+Here are some typical vegan sushi options you can find at restaurants or make at home.

 Cooked Vegan Sushi

-One favorite, cooked vegan sushi filling is mushrooms, which can sort of mimic the texture and mouthfeel of certain kinds of sushi fish.
+One favorite cooked vegan sushi filling is mushrooms, which mimic the texture and mouthfeel of certain kinds of sushi fish.
 In addition to the common white button mushroom, you can also use shiitake, portabella, baby bella, or just about any other kind of edible mushroom.

 Cooked veggies that go well in sushi include eggplant, carrot, and sweet potato.
-You can steam or microwave these vegetables, or even cut them into strips, marinate them, and bake or air fry them to mimic the taste and crunch of bacon.
+You can steam or microwave these vegetables, or cut them into strips, marinate them, and bake or air-fry them to mimic the taste and crunch of bacon.

 Baked tofu also adds a chewiness to vegan sushi and can absorb whatever flavor you soak or cook it in.
 And lately, the inventive vegan blogosphere has been abuzz about techniques for turning beets and even tomatoes into very convincing mock raw fish.
 Done well, it even looks like raw tuna!